zenstackhq/zenstack-docs/blog/openapi/index.md

 ]
 ```

 Easy, isn't it?
-The automatically generated APIs have 1:1 mapping to Prisma client methods - `findMany`, `findUnique`, `create`, `update`, `aggreate`, etc. They also have the same structure as Prisma client for input arguments and responses.
+The automatically generated APIs have 1:1 mapping to Prisma client methods - `findMany`, `findUnique`, `create`, `update`, `aggregate`, etc. They also have the same structure as PrismaClient for input arguments and responses.
 For `POST` and `PUT` requests, the input args are sent directly as the request body (application/json).
 For `GET` and `DELETE` requests, the input args is JSON serialized and sent as the `q` query parameters (url-encoded).
 For example, you can get a filtered list of pets by:

 ```bash
 curl 'http://localhost:3000/api/pet/findMany?q=%7B%22where%22%3A%7B%22category%22%3A%22doggie%22%7D%7D'